 CitizenM New York Times Square is a contemporary hotel located in the heart of Manhattan island, just next to the Times Square and pretty close to the Central Park.
 The hotel features yoga facilities, fitness center and the exclusive rooftop bar.

 The High Line Hotel

 The High Line Hotel is a historic style hotel located in the Chelsea neighborhood next to the High Line Park.
 The rooms offer Gothic-influenced designs with wood floors, antique rugs and the vintage furniture.

 Gansevoort Meatpacking is a modern, bright and super comfortable accommodation that features a rooftop terrace with a heated year-round pool and other facilities such as fitness and business center and yoga classes.
 It is located in the Meatpacking district, close to the High Line Park and Chelsea Market.

 HI NYC Hostel

-HI NYC Hostel is a perfect choice for the young travelers or a backpackers who want to be located central and still not to spend a fortune on the accommodation.
-It’s also a great place for a social interaction and meeting other travelers.
+HI NYC Hostel is a perfect choice for young travelers or backpackers who want to be located central and still not spend a fortune on the accommodation.
+It’s also a great place for some social interaction and meeting other travelers.